 {# tagArray 的值为 ["文章", "产品", "分类"] #}

-If your delimiter is a string containing spaces, such as", "(Comma followed by a space),splitThe filter can also match exactly:
+If your delimiter is a string containing spaces, for example", "(Comma followed by a space),splitThe filter can also match exactly:

 {% set dataString = "Hello, 99, 3.140000, good" %}